-As of 2016, PAU confers degrees in clinical psychology (M.S., Ph.D., and Psy.D.), counseling psychology (M.A.), and general psychology with emphases in business and social action (B.S.).
-PAU is accredited by the WASC Senior College and University Commission (WSCUC), with programs accredited by the American Psychological Association (APA).
+As of 2017, PAU confers degrees in clinical psychology (M.S., Ph.D., and Psy.D.), counseling psychology (M.A.), psychology (M.S.) and general psychology with emphases in business and social action (B.S.).
+PAU is accredited by the WASC Senior College and University Commission (WSCUC), with the doctoral programs accredited by the American Psychological Association (APA) and the MA program accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).